seinecle/codapps/docs/generated-html/subdir/filling-with-content_temp_slides.md

 ----

 ==  !
-Launch the preview,your app should now look about like this (except for the color and a few details).
+Launch the preview: your app should now look about like this (except for the color and a few details).

 ==  !
 [.stretch]